tedorellana/learning/SAA-C03.md

 ## Elastic File System ##
 EFS is a managed elastic file system designed for use across different machines and availability zones, Supports POSIX.
+Amazon EFS allows multiple Amazon EC2 instances to mount the same file system simultaneously, making it easy for multiple instances to access and modify the data concurrently.

+## Amazon Neptune ##
+Is a fast, reliable, fully managed graph database service that makes it easy to build and run applications that work with highly connected datasets.
+The core of Neptune is a purpose-built, high-performance graph database engine.
+This engine is optimized for storing billions of relationships and querying the graph with milliseconds latency.
+Neptune supports the popular property-graph query languages Apache TinkerPop Gremlin and Neo4j's openCypher, and the W3C's RDF query language, SPARQL.
+This enables you to build queries that efficiently navigate highly connected datasets.
+Neptune powers graph use cases such as recommendation engines, fraud detection, knowledge graphs, drug discovery, and network security.

+The Neptune database is highly available, with read replicas, point-in-time recovery, continuous backup to Amazon S3, and replication across Availability Zones.
+Neptune provides data security features, with support for encryption at rest and in transit.
+Neptune is fully managed, so you no longer need to worry about database management tasks like hardware provisioning, software patching, setup, configuration, or backups.

+## Amazon Quantum Ledger Database (Amazon QLDB) ##
+Amazon Quantum Ledger Database (QLDB) is a purpose-built ledger database that provides a complete and cryptographically verifiable history of all changes made to your application data.
+Traditional databases allow you to overwrite or delete data, so developers use techniques such as audit tables and audit trails to help track data lineage.
+While these approaches can work, they require custom development, can be difficult to scale, and put the onus on the application developer to ensure all the right data is being recorded.
+Data in Amazon QLDB is written to an append-only journal, providing the developer with full data lineage.
+Moreover, data in Amazon QLDB's journal is immutable and verifiable, meaning you can trust the data in your ledger.

+What data should I store in a ledger database?
+Amazon QLDB's features make it a natural fit for system-of-record applications – those for which data integrity, completeness, and verifiability are critical.
+For example, in the supply chain and logistics space, an application built on Amazon QLDB would have the entire history of changes, such as movement between carriers and across borders, available for query and analysis.
+In finance, system-of-record applications track critical data, such as credit and debit transactions.
+Instead of building complex record keeping functionality within their application, banks can use QLDB to easily store a permanent and complete record of all financial transactions.

 ## Elastic Block Store ##
 EBS is designed as a fast and reliable block storage volume for single machines